 Science TEAS Prep

-You’ll have 53 total questions.
-My best teas test prep advice?
+On the TEAS 7 science section, you’ll have 50 total questions.
+My best TEAS test prep advice?
 Focus on human anatomy and physiology first.
 This is the single largest topic of any TEAS section.
 You’ll also have questions on chemistry, biology, and the scientific method, but I recommend tackling after you’ve started your anatomy and physiology review.
 Here are common topics for scored TEAS science questions:

 - Experimental Design & Analysis